jic-dtool/dtool/README.rst

 --------

-dtool is a suite of software for managing scientific data and making it accessible programatically.
+dtool is a suite of software for managing scientific data and making it accessible programmatically.
 It consists of a command line interface ``dtool`` and a Python API: `dtoolcore <https://github.com/jic-dtool/dtoolcore>`_.

 The ``dtool`` command line interface allows one to organise files into datasets